Recycling is free and the more you recycle that's less rubbish going to landfill.

 Note - changes to recycling plastic

-Grades 3 to 7 plastics will no longer be accepted for recycling due to significant changes to the global recycling market.
+From 1 June, plastics grades 3 to 7 will no longer be accepted at the kerbside recycling or at transfer stations.
+This is as a result of significant changes to the global recycling market.

 What day is my recycling collected?